Equatorial Guinea bans civil servants from foreign trips

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MALABO, Equatorial Guinea: Civil servants in Equatorial Guinea have been banned from making foreign trips without authorisation from Vice President Teodorin Nguema Obiang, several of them told AFP on Tuesday.
+MALABO, Equatorial Guinea: Civil servants in Equatorial Guinea have been banned from making foreign trips without authorisation from Vice President Teodorin Nguema Obiang, several of them told AFP.

+He has since seen off at least half a dozen assassination or coup attempts.
+He won a fifth seven-year term in 2016 with nearly 94pc of votes.
+The failed coup was followed by the arrests of scores of opposition activists and the banning of their party, the Citizens for Innovation, purportedly over scuffles that took place before legislative elections last November.

-MALABO, Equatorial Guinea: Civil servants in Equatorial Guinea have been banned from making foreign trips without authorisation from Vice President Teodorin Nguema Obiang, several of them told AFP on Tuesday.
+MALABO, Equatorial Guinea: Civil servants in Equatorial Guinea have been banned from making foreign trips without authorisation from Vice President Teodorin Nguema Obiang, several of them told AFP.

 Comments